Digital edition published by

 The section Contributions in Audio-Visual Anthropology publishes audio and visual interventions in socio-cultural anthropology.
 The contributions in film, photography, and sound critically examine and creatively evoke social and political lifeworlds.
 They use media to produce theory or think through and with images and sound, and are accompanied by written texts.

 TSANTSA journal content is freely available to download, save, reproduce, and transmit for non-commercial, scholarly, and educational purposes.
-Reproduction and transmission of journal content for the above purposes should credit the author and original source.
+Reproduction and transmission of journal content for the above purposes should credit the author and original source, in accordance with the BOAI definition of open access.
 TSANTSA content is licensed under a CC BY-NC-ND 4.0 license.

 The print issue of the journal is published by Seismo Press and can be subscribed here.